NalinPlad/GLSLFractals/Jam.md

 `Our sequence => 0, 1 + 2i`

 Now lets repeat that.
-Now to find the third number in the sequence, we take the square of the previous number(which is what we just found), and add our complex number C to it.
+Now to find the third number in the sequence, we take the square of the last number(which is what we just found), and add our complex number C to it.

 <img src="https://raw.githubusercontent.com/NalinPlad/GLSLFractals/main/index3.jpeg" width="500">